chengduzhusiyu/ai-chat-assistant-whatsapp/README.md

 ## 🛠️ Technologies Used
 The bot was developed using the following technologies:

--   NestJS - Provides a scalable architecture fo
+-   NestJS - Provides a scalable architecture for server app development.
+-   Prisma - ORM that makes database interactions easier.
+-   PostgreSQL - O